ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

    branch.
 If a strong objection is raised the backward-incompatible change should not be merged until the objection is resolved.

+.. _guidance-on-releasing-backward-incompatible-changes:

+Guidance on releasing *backward-incompatible changes*

 During the *release* process, the following information must be
 provided:

--  **Release notes:** The *release* notes are already documented at :ref:`changelog` and :ref:`esmvalcore:changelog-v2-7-1` for ESMValTool and ESMValCore respectively, and “*backward-incompatible changes*” is the first section after “Highlights”.
+-  **Release notes:** The *release* notes are already documented in the :ref:`ESMValTool Changelog <changelog>` and :ref:`ESMValCore Changelog <esmvalcore:changelog-v2-7-1>`, and “*backward-incompatible changes*” is the first section after “Highlights”.